Isyana Sarasvati

 In 2019, she was listed on Forbes Indonesia's 30 Under 30 list of inspiring young achievers, in the art, style and entertainment category.
-On 29 November 2019, Isyana Sarasvati released her third album titled LEXICON.
-The album marked a change in Isyana's musical colours from pop and R&B to neo-classical and progressive rock until the release of her fourth album (ISYANA).
-Now, she's more recognised as a multi-genre singer.
+On November 29, 2019, Isyana Sarasvati released her third album titled LEXICON.
+The album marked a change in Isyana's musical colors from pop and R&B to neo-classical and progressive rock until the release of her fourth album (ISYANA).
+Now, she's more recognized as a multi-genre singer.

 In April 2020, Forbes Asia included Isyana Sarasvati on its 30 Under 30 list in the Entertainment and Sports, and Celebrity categories.

-After six years with Sony Music Indonesia, Isyana Sarasvati on 20 October 2020 announced she had established a music label called Redrose Records.
-On 2 February 2021, Isyana Sarasvati and her husband Rayhan released a single titled 1+1 to mark their first wedding anniversary.
+After six years with Sony Music Indonesia, Isyana Sarasvati on October 20, 2020, announced she had established a music label called Redrose Records.
+On February 2, 2021, Isyana Sarasvati and her husband Rayhan released a single titled 1+1 to mark their first wedding anniversary.

-On 10 March 2022, Garena Free Fire Indonesia announced an collaboration with Isyana with the concept of The Diva on Battle In Style.
+On March 10, 2022, Garena Free Fire Indonesia announced a collaboration with Isyana with the concept of The Diva on Battle in Style.

-On 2 October 2022, Isyana Sarasvati released her first NFT with the title My Mystery NFT.
+On October 2, 2022, Isyana Sarasvati released her first NFT with the title My Mystery NFT.

-As an alumnus of Nanyang Academy of Fine Arts, on 28 September 2023, Isyana was honoured with the NAFA Distinguished Alumni Medal 2023 for her achievements and accomplishments in the music industry.
+As an alumnus of Nanyang Academy of Fine Arts, on September 28, 2023, Isyana was honored with the NAFA Distinguished Alumni Medal 2023 for her achievements and accomplishments in the music industry.

-On 5 December 2023, Isyana got the opportunity to attend a prestigious event Forbes Under 30 Summit Asia in Singapore.
+On December 5, 2023, Isyana got the opportunity to attend a prestigious event Forbes Under 30 Summit Asia in Singapore.
 She also had the opportunity to perform on a grand piano by singing her original songs entitled IL SOGNO and Unlock the Key.

-Even in 2023, Isyana was a guest star with Hwang So-yoon (member of Se So Neon) in a documentary entitled Music & Cultural Documentary (All Rounder) which aired on South Korean TV station, KBS TV.
+Even in 2023, Isyana was a guest star with Hwang So-yoon (member of Se So Neon) in a documentary entitled Music & Cultural Documentary (All-rounder) which aired on South Korean TV station, KBS TV.

 Since Isyana established her record label company, she has been an active speaker at various event forums.

-On 13 November 2024, ahead of her one decade concert, Isyana re-arrangement the song "My Mystery".
+On November 13, 2024, ahead of her one-decade concert, Isyana rearranged the song "My Mystery".
 It was her first collaboration with an international musician, the legendary guitarist Marty Friedman.
-Marking a decade of work in the country's music scene, Isyana held a concert celebration entitled Lost In Harmony which was held on 16 November 2024 at Istora Senayan, Jakarta.
+Marking a decade of work in the country's music scene, Isyana held a concert celebration entitled Lost In Harmony which was held on November 16, 2024, at Istora Senayan, Jakarta.

+After previously performing at the 2026 Pentaport Rock Festival, one of the largest rock music festivals in South Korea and Lalala Fest Manila in the Philippines, Isyana took to her personal Instagram page on September 3, 2026, to express her joy at being included in the lineup for the Lollapalooza Festival, which will be held at the Mahalaxmi Race Course in Mumbai, India, in January 2027.